matatk/agrip/audioquake/manuals/user-manual-part01.md

 This part of the manual aims to introduce *AudioQuake* and gives you details on how to get it set up on your computer.

-If you're interested in historical details, this is the section for you—but if you just want to get into playing the game, by all means visit [the "Playing *AudioQuake*" section](#playing-audioquake) instead.
+If you're interested in historical details, this is the section for you&mdash;but if you just want to get into playing the game, by all means visit [the "Playing *AudioQuake*" section](#playing-audioquake) instead.

 ## Digital archaeology note from 2020